Updated: May 19

-One of the massive bushfires in Australia at the end of 2019 to early 2020 came across the region and Batlow suffered a terrible nightmare in early January.
-Described “un-defendable” at some point, the town survived and the scale of damage was reduced by the great work from the firefighters and volunteers.
+One of the massive bushfires in Australia from the end of 2019 to early 2020 came across the region and Batlow suffered a terrible nightmare in early January.
+Described “un-defendable” at some point, the town survived and the scale of the damage was reduced by the great work of the firefighters and volunteers.
 Sadly, an enormous amount of fruit crops were burnt and damages were in almost all of the orchards.
-That is a significant loss as the town was providing more than half percentage of the apple production in New South Wales.
-The Dunn’s Road fire has not only devastated orchards but many farms, property, public buildings, livestock, pine forests, wildlife and one person lost his life from a heart attack defending a mates' house.
-While Batlow was still recovering, came the apple picking season… and the Covid-19 pandemic.
+That is a significant loss as the town was providing more than half a percentage of the apple production in New South Wales.
+The Dunn’s Road fire has not only devastated orchards but many farms, properties, public buildings, livestock, pine forests, wildlife and one person lost his life from a heart attack defending a mate's house.
+While Batlow was still recovering, came the apple-picking season… and the Covid-19 pandemic.
 Social distancing measures brought a second crisis for the region in the same year and Batlow Ciderfest, the town’s street party happening in May, was then cancelled.
-It will take years for full recovery but things are progressing very well.
+It took time to recover but things are progressing very well.

 GROWING & COOKING TIPS